jadecobra/python_tdd_exercises/source/classes.rst

 the terminal updates to show passing tests

-Define a Class with Methods
+How to define a Class with Methods
 ---------------------------

 We can define classes with methods which are function definitions within the class